RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 	- We process the documents, create raw, markdown, normalised text from the HTML, get nested URLs, lowercase the audience_tags and create a list.
 	- We create 2 separate indexes, 1 for the title and other for the body(contents) of the documents, chunked(200 words/chunk, no overlap).
 	- We use ada_002 embedding model from OpenAI to embed the title/chunks and then ingest all of these into the 2 diff indexes.
-	- We experimented with all-MiniLM-L6-v2 sentence transformer embedding model.
+	- We experimented with **all-MiniLM-L6-v2 sentence transformer** embedding model.
 		- Got the model from Sagemaker Jumpstart/HuggingFace.
 		- Create the model.
 Create Sagemaker endpoint configuration.
 Using the configuration, create Sagemaker endpoint and deploy the model.
 		- We also finetuned this model before deploying it.
 Used all the queries/response from the pilot available and synthetic data for the finetuning.
 		- For fine-tuning used the Sagemaker hyper-parameter tuner and HyperOpt.
 		- Saved the fine-tuned model in Model Registry.
 		- Recall improved, cost effective and lower latency.
+		- **384dims, MultipleNegativeRankingLoss and Matryoksha Loss; 50 epochs with early stopping**
 	- For the index we used [[HNSW]] from nmslib engine to get the approx. nearest-neighbour.
 Other Options for ANN were ANNOY, ivf.
 Other engine options: faiss, lucene.
 We used cosine_similarity for the distance metrics.
 Other distance metrics: l2, l1, hamming, inner_product etc.
 	- Delta logic:
 		- The i-exchange documents get updated very frequently(weekly/daily).
 We can create a new/fresh index everytime, but that would involve downtime in Production, so instead we employ the delta logic.